ehuntzbe/umamusume-ocr/README.md

 ## Code Generation

 Most of the source code in this repository was generated with the help of OpenAI's ChatGPT Codex and subsequently refined.
-The generated content has been reviewed to ensure alignment with the project's licensing obligations.